0

 The Chirk Tunnel starts at the north end of the Chirk Aqueduct, allowing the canal to continue on towards Llangollen.
 A railway viaduct was built later alongside the aqueduct.
 It is slightly higher than the aqueduct.

-Text imported from Wikipedia article "Chirk Aqueduct" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Chirk Aqueduct" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants